Sunday, May 12, 2013

 This psalm is an intriguing model of a prayer which calls for praise of God in a manner which makes us think as we say the words that we are praising God!

-Revelation 21:10, 22-22:5 What is heaven like?
-It is simply impossible after reading these verse to sustain notions of heaven as consisting of wafting clouds, harps, and a strange assortment of characters who walk out of comedians' jokes, past Peter standing guard at the pearly gates!
-Two simple points are made about 'heaven' (strictly, going back to last week's readings, "a new heaven and a new earth", 21:1): it is full of the radiant glory of God (especially 21:22-27) and peopled with healed, restored, whole servants of God devoted to worshipping God.
+Two simple points are made about 'heaven' (strictly, going back to last week's readings, "a new heaven and a new earth", 21:1): it is full of the radiant glory of God (especially 21:22-27) and it is peopled with healed, restored, whole servants of God devoted to worshipping God.

 There will be "strange characters" there (actually, you and me!) but not in all our imperfections, faults and failings.
 "Nothing unclean" will be there; nor anything "accursed" (22:27; 22:3 respectively).
-Only those made whole by the healing and cleansing blood of the Lamb will be in heaven (from Revelation we might pay attention to 1:5b-6; 5:9-10; 7:14).
+Only those made whole by the healing and cleansing blood of the Lamb will be in heaven (from Revelation itself we might pay attention to 1:5b-6; 5:9-10; 7:14).
 All this comes from the gracious initiative of God, the source of life and of the healing water of life (22:1).

-When we reflect on the radiant glory of God, the light of light which makes all thoughts of either sun or lamp redundant, we understand why nothing imperfect could be in heaven: the intensity of God's radiant glory would burn up all dark spots and shadows!
+When we reflect on the radiant glory of God, the light of light which makes all ideas of either sun or lamp redundant, we understand why nothing imperfect could be in heaven: the intensity of God's radiant glory would burn up all dark spots and shadows!
 Thanks be to God that his promise is to make us fit to be in his presence for eternity.

 John 14:23-29 brings us back to earth!
 Jesus speaks to his disciples (and therefore to us, for we also are his disciples) of the time between his departure from this world and the end of all things.